geoalgo/slurmpilot/README.md

     batch: 16
 ```

 `jobname` is auto-generated from the entrypoint stem via coolname if not provided (e.g. `train-charming-swift-otter-of-justice`).
+You can control this with `jobname_method: date` (appends a timestamp) or `jobname_method: coolname` (appends a random adjective-noun suffix).

 Example output from `sp list-jobs 5`: